ionos-cloud/ionosctl/docs/subcommands/lan-create.md

   -n, --name string            The name of the LAN (default "Unnamed LAN") -o, --output string          Desired output format [text|json] (default "text")
-      --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to --public                 Indicates if the LAN faces the public Internet (true) or not (false) -q, --quiet                  Quiet output
+      --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to -p, --public                 Indicates if the LAN faces the public Internet (true) or not (false).
+E.g.: --public=true, --public=false
+  -q, --quiet                  Quiet output
   -t, --timeout int            Timeout option for Request for LAN creation [seconds] (default 60) -v, --verbose                Print step-by-step process when running command